Constraining the Gravitational Potential from the Projected Morphology of Extragalactic Tidal Streams

 \subsection{Overview}

 In this section we develop a likelihood to apply the formalism developed in \S\ref{sec: modeling} to observational data.
-For our data inputs, we measure curvature unit vectors from a projected stream track which has been fit to the data (i.e., from imaging of the stream).
+For our data inputs, we measure curvature unit vectors from a projected stream track that has been fit to the data (i.e., from imaging of the stream).
 We assume that $N$ such vectors have been estimated from the data, and make up the set $\{\hat{\boldsymbol{\kappa}}_i\}_{i=1}^N$.
 The model component of the likelihood is the acceleration field evaluated along the stream, generated from a gravitational potential $\Phi_{\boldsymbol{m}}(x,y,z)$ with model parameters $\boldsymbol{m}$ (Eq.~\ref{eq: a_planar_phi}).
 The coordinates $(x,y)$ are on-sky position coordinates, and $z$ is the unknown line-of-sight coordinate.
 In our approach the acceleration field is allowed to vary along the line of sight, even in the absence of distance information along the stream.
-We approach this by maximizing the likelihood over all distance tracks (discussed in \S\ref{sec: distance_gradients}).
+We handle the unknown line-of-sight coordinate by maximizing the likelihood over all distance tracks (discussed in \S\ref{sec: distance_gradients}).